meceware/meceware.com/docs/fullpage-for-elementor.md

 If you want to move your license to another domain, you will need to deactivate your license if activated.
 You can click on the `Deactivate` button to deactivate your license.

 <iframe width="560" height="315" src="https://www.youtube.com/embed/dZ4xvky-VfU" frameborder="0" allow="accelerometer; autoplay; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>

+If you don't have access to your site, you can deactivate your license on the <a href="https://www.meceware.com/server/deactivate-fullpage/" target="_blank">deactivation page</a>.

 ## Sample Elementor Template